rayza-piedade24/greends-pml/docs/T2_decision_trees_overfitting_train_test.md

 ## Choosing the possible splits

-For continuous explanatory variables, all $n$ examples are ordered for the  $j$th feature:
+For continuous explanatory variables, all $n$ examples are ordered for the  *j*-th feature:

 $$x_{j(1)} \le x_{j(2)} \dots \le  x_{j(n)}.$$